 COVID-19 is Wrecking Havoc on Schools

 Through August 29, this data does include these numbers.
 Moreover, an update is available now.
-In a local city in Texas, there has been a surge of ill students and there are quarantines that led to the closure of a local Elementary school for 10 days.
+For example, in Fort Worth, there has been a surge of ill students and there are quarantines that led to the closure of a local Elementary school for 10 days.
 On Tuesday, those students could return to virtual learning for the time being.

 Stopping the Spread Further